thekylemcenery/Ising_Model_Simulation/README.md

 ## Functions

-There are 5 main types of function the program utilises.
-The first type is the generate_lattice() function, which takes in an integer for the dimensionaity and  produces a NumPy array to simulate the lattice of spins described by the Ising model:
+There are 5 primary types of function the program utilises.
+The first of which is the generate_lattice() function, which takes in an integer for the dimensionaity and  produces a NumPy array to simulate the lattice of spins described by the Ising model:

 ```python